Trapped in a Hamster Wheel of Overwork? 4 Ways to Break the Cycle

 Many clients tell me they struggle to get off the hamster wheel of incessant work.
 Trying to get ahead, they routinely push past their limits, believing they can’t take a break until they’re completely caught up.
 Over time, this tendency hardens into a habit.
 Burnout is inevitable – and the costs are high, personally and professionally.

-The silver lining in this cloud is that breaking the addiction of overwork is relatively straightforward.
+The silver lining in this cloud is that breaking the addiction to overwork is relatively straightforward.
 A few simple steps really do make a world of difference, if you commit to them.
 That isn’t always easy, of course.
 But stepping away from work to care for your health and well-being is rarely the disaster my clients fear it will be.
 Instead, it helps them become not only happier and healthier but also much more productive.

 Research has shown that our brains need to shift out of a state of high alert to recover properly.
 Only then can we work productively.
 If you think you can’t afford to take even a small break, consider what happened to a global executive I know.
 Every day, Martha (the names in this column have been changed to protect confidentiality) woke up at 5 a.m., got on conference calls with Europe, and stayed on the phone while getting ready and eating breakfast.